schn4ck/schnack/README.md

 # pa·lav·er

-[Palaver](http://www.thefreedictionary.com/palaver) is a simple node app for disqus-like drop-in commenting on static. websites
+[Palaver](http://www.thefreedictionary.com/palaver) is a (yet to be written) simple node app for disqus-like drop-in commenting on static. websites

 ### Related projects